ASebastian27/Reddit-Account-Generator/README.md

  Also, because I've added Webdriver-Manager there should be less (or none?) inconstencies between the driver versions, as it automatically updates the version of the webdriver with every launch.

  _03.4.2022_ -
  Updated all deprecated code, in addition to fixing the crash due to a button change on reddit.
 Deleted Useless files.

+_12.9.2022_ -
+ Added GUI, also changed the way the Chromedriver opens (now starts minimised and comes back to foreground when CAPTCHA is to be completed)